A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Introduction

 However, as we show in \Cref{sec:separation}, beyond $\Tw[2]$ the expressive power starts increasing in an infinite hierarchy, where $\CPDLg{\Tw[k]}$ is strictly contained in $\CPDLg{\Tw[k+1]}$ in terms of expressive power, for every $k \geq 2$ (\Cref{thm:separation}).

 On the other hand, we show that $\UCPDLp$ has the same expressive power as the unary-negation fragment of first-order logic extended with transitive closure, which we denote by $\UNTC$ (\Cref{cor:UCPDLp-equiv-UNTC}).
-However, the type of transitive closure is the most restrictive one: it can be applied only on binary formulas with no parameters.
+However, the type of transitive closure is very restrictive: it can be applied only on binary formulas with no parameters.

 \paragraph{Indistinguishability} We characterize model-indis\-tin\-gui\-shability for $\CPDLg{\Tw[k]}$ in terms of a $k$-pebble local consistency game.
 That is, we study the conditions under which a pair of models cannot be distinguished by a "formula" or "program" from $\CPDLg{\Tw[k]}$.
 In Section~\ref{sec:caracterization} we characterize both the indistinguishability via "positive" "formulas" (\Cref{thm:sim-char}) or arbitrary "formulas" (\Cref{them:bisim-charac}).
 These notions correspond, in some sense, to the lifting of the simulation relation from Modal Logics to $\CPDLg{\Tw[k]}$.
-We show that $\CPDLg{\Tw}$ enjoys the "$\Tw$-model property": if a "formula" of $\CPDLg{\Tw}$ is satisfiable, it is satisfiable in a "model@Kripke structure" of "tree-width" $k$ (\Cref{cor:treewidth-k-model-property}).
+We show that for $k\geq 2$, $\CPDLg{\Tw}$ enjoys the "$\Tw$-model property": if a "formula" of $\CPDLg{\Tw}$ is satisfiable, it is satisfied in a "model@Kripke structure" of "tree-width" $k$ (\Cref{cor:treewidth-k-model-property}).